Gift (1993 film)

-Gift is a 1993 experimental docudrama made by Perry Farrell and Perry's then-girlfriend, Casey Niccoli.
+Gift is a 1993 experimental docudrama made by Perry Farrell and his then-girlfriend, Casey Niccoli.
 The film prominently features Farrell's band Jane's Addiction.

+Production

 Though released in 1993, the majority of filming took place three years earlier during the recording sessions of Ritual de lo Habitual in 1990.

+The film was edited by Eric Zumbrunnen and Niccoli.

+Release

 Gift premiered to a limited audience on February 19, 1993, more than 18 months after Jane's Addiction officially dissolved, and was released to VHS by Warner Brothers on August 24, 1993.
 A laserdisc version was released in Japan, which features Japanese subtitles and obligatory censorship of visible genitalia.
 The film has achieved cult status among Jane's Addiction fans.

+Music

 The following Jane's Addiction songs are featured in the soundtrack: